LrWm3/ExcelMazeGenerator/README.md

 - Initial X and Y; this is the position where the maze path will begin.
 This should be unique and less than the width and height of the maze
 - Maze Bias; a bias of X% means the path will have a X% chance of growing longer on a given frame.

 The remaining properties control how the Colorizer will be controlled.
-The colorizer function takes three sinewaves and obtains a color using the color properties defined here.
-The general equation is shown below.
+The colorizer creates three sinewaves and obtains a color using the color properties defined here.
+The general sine equation is shown below.
 ```
 newcolor = RGB( _
         (1 - dis(1)) * Round(max(1) - rng(1) * Sin((2 * pi) * pos / prd(1)))), _